-Advance Payment Request Modification
+Advance Payment Request - Modification

-The participant may request an Advance Payment Request modification through the amendment process.
+The Grantee may request an Advance Payment Request modification through the amendment process utilizing the RM-11 CFIP Amendment form and checking box 1.
+C "Other".
+A CFIP inspection may be required prior to approval of an Advance Payment Request modification to verify the information provided.
 Approval of the Advance Payment Request modification is at the discretion of the Forestry Assistant Specialist and subject to STATE approval.
-The CFIP Amendment Form shall be utilized to facilitate this modification request.